mryap/jekyll-netlify-boilerplate/_posts/2018-10-09-common-mistakes-in-using-github.md

 ---
-layout: "post"
+layout: post
-title: "Common Mistakes in using GitHub"
+title: Common Mistakes in using GitHub
 date: "2018-10-09 13:11"
-categories: "Data Science"
+# categories: "Data Science"
 ---

 # Git push requires username and password

 You cloned a git repository from your Github account to your PC.

 When you try to push to or pull from Github using your PC, it requires username and password every time.

 ## Using SSH